Grass to Beef Meting Rob Priest

 Feedback

 We'd love to know what you think of our podcasts.
-If you'd like to give your feedback, please complete our short questionnaire, which will help us to improve the podcast on an ongoing basis, or email: [email protected]
+If you'd like to give your feedback, please complete our short questionnaire, which will help us to improve the podcast on an ongoing basis, or email: [email protected]This episode was produced and edited by Kate Smith, Marcomms Executive (Dairy).

 In our latest Food and Farming podcast, we headed to Scotland to chat about agricultural policy, climate, digital data, barley (and of course whisky!), costs of production, AHDB's Monitor Farm and the legacy that followed.
 Grab a cuppa and join us in the grain shed.